How Does the New York Probate Process Work

 You cannot collect and distribute the inheritance until you are appointed by the court to be in charge of the estate.
 Once appointed, you are called the “personal representative.”

-You can apply to become the personal representative if you are the executor nominated by the will.
+As part of the New York probate process, you can apply to become the personal representative if you are the executor nominated by the will.
 If there is no will, you can apply to be in charge of the estate if you are the closest relative who has the preference.

 Locate the Assets of the Estate